 5 Tips When Fishing Search Baits for Bass

 2. The type of structure you are fishing.
 This is one of the main factors when choosing a search bait.
-As I explained earlier in the article, each search bait has its own strengths in regards to structure.
+As I explained earlier in the article, each search bait has its own strengths in regard to structure.

 4. Vary your retrieve.
 It’s important to play with the speed of your retrieve.
-Just because we’re using a search bait doesn’t mean you have to fish fast.
+Just because we’re using search bait doesn’t mean you have to fish fast.
 Sure, depending on the situation this may be warranted.
 Sometimes it’s just the opposite though.
 Slowing that retrieve down a little, letting that worm sit for a second longer, walking that frog a little slower, or twitching that chatterbait n the retrieve might make the difference.

 5. Don’t forget to cast and move.
 The idea is to use these search baits to find the bass.
 I catch myself getting to a great looking area only to realize I have made 6 or 7 casts here without a bit.
 While searching out bass I try and keep my casts in an area to a minimum.
-2 or 3 cast to a dock or rock pile is sufficient.
+2 or 3 casts to a dock or rock pile is sufficient.
 Don’t defeat the purpose by sitting in one spot for 30 minutes with no results.

 Utilizing search baits for bass is a great way to figure out your pattern for the day.
-Search baits are effective in short bursts to allow the angler the ability to move after a couple casts.
+Search baits are effective in short bursts to allow the angler the ability to move after a couple of casts.

 All of the baits listed above are the ones that work the best for me.
-You may have a different style, location or water type.
+You may have a different style, location, or water type.
 Find what works for you.
 The idea is to have a plan to find the fish.
 We can’t aimlessly fish until we luck into them.